 - 1. The completed Graduate Studies Application for Admission (\$25 fee waived if completed online.) - 2.
 Transcripts will be accepted from a college or university accredited by the North Central Association of Colleges and Schools Higher Learning Commission or other regional accrediting commissions which have been recognized by the Council on Higher Education Accreditation (CHEA).
 Official (sealed) transcripts sent directly from all previously accredited colleges or universities are only accepted.
 Applicants must have: - a.
-Earned a Bachelors degree. - b.
+Earned a Bachelor's degree. - b.
 A minimum cumulative undergraduate GPA of 2.7 or higher on a 4.0 scale. - c.
 Complete the prerequisites or their equivalent.
-(See "Prerequisite Requirements.") \ Please note: these prerequisites may be completed while admitted into the MBA program. - All applicants are required to submit a written statement describing how the MBA program will help with their career goals and objectives.
+(See "Prerequisite/Leveling Requirements.") - Please note: these prerequisites may be completed while admitted into the MBA program. - All applicants are required to submit a written statement describing how the MBA program will help with their career goals and objectives.
 Students with relevant, professional work experience must also include a copy of their resume/CV. - 4.
 Attendance in the MBA Orientation Workshop(GSB 504).
 Students must register for GSB 504 MBA Orientation Workshop.
 This course is a transcripted 0 credit hour requirement in which students are oriented to the requirements and expectations of the Heidelberg MBA Program.
 No fee is charged for taking this course. - 5.
 International applicants must complete the above requirements in addition to the International applicant requirements explained in the Graduate Catalog.

-PREREQUISITE REQUIREMENTS
+PREREQUISITE/LEVELING REQUIREMENTS

-Students may take prerequisite courses online with Ivy Software, at Heidelberg University or at other institutions upon prior approval from the Dean of the School of Business.
-Students will work with the School of Business to determine which prerequisite courses are needed.
+Students may take Leveling courses at Heidelberg University, online through Ivy Software, or at other accredited institutions upon prior approval from the Dean.
+Students will work with the program to determine which leveling courses are needed.
+Leveling content includes Statistics, Financial and Managerial Accounting, Micro and Macro Economics, Corporate Finance, Management, Marketing and Business Law.